 - 1. Before beginning employment, sign the Acknowledgement of Mandated Reporter Status form provided by DCFS.
 The Superintendent or designee shall ensure that the signed forms are retained. - 2.
 Complete mandated reporter training as required by law within three months of initial employment and at least every three years after that date. - 3.
-Complete an annual evidence-informed training related to child sexual abuse, grooming behaviors, and boundary violations as required by law and policy 5:100, Staff Development Program.
+Complete an annual evidence-informed training related to child sexual abuse, grooming behaviors (including sexual misconduct as defined in Faith's Law), and boundary violations as required by law and policy 5:100, Staff Development Program.